Defining SQL Queries

 -- name: get-all-blogs

-The lack of an operator is actually the most basic operator used by default for your queries.
-This tells aiosql to execute the query and to return all the results.
-In the case of get-all-blogs that means a select statement will be executed and a list of rows will be returned.
+The lack of an explicit operator tells aiosql to execute the query and to return all the results.
+In the case of get-all-blogs that means a select statement will be executed and all the resulting rows will be returned.
 When writing your application you will often need to perform other operations besides select, like insert, delete, and perhaps bulk operations.
-The operators detailed in the other sections of this doc let you declare in your SQL code how that query should be executed by a python database driver.
+The operators detailed in the next sections let you declare in your SQL code how that query should be executed by a Python database driver.

 ^ Select One